Review · Dietary Supplements

 BioPerine

-Black pepper extract standardized to 95% piperine.
-Used at 5–10 mg as a bioavailability enhancer.
-Real mechanism (Cytochrome P450 inhibition increases plasma levels of curcumin and other compounds).
-Useful as a formulation tool; not a primary actor.
+Black-pepper extract standardized to 95% piperine.
+Used at 5–10 mg as a bioavailability enhancer — it slows the breakdown of other compounds so more reaches your bloodstream.
+Useful as a formulation tool, not a primary actor.

 | Product | Monthly cost |